ITByteOrg/devops-guide/README.md

 This project is licensed under **Creative Commons Attribution 4.0 International License (CC-BY-4.0).
 🔗 **Full license details:** [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)

----
-## Contributions
+## Contributing
-At this time, this repository is not open for external contributions.
-However, you are welcome to explore the content, learn from it, and use it within the terms of the **CC-BY-4.0** license.
-Thank you for your interest!

----
+While this project is publicly available under an open license, contributions are currently not being accepted.

+You're welcome to use, fork, or adapt the scripts for your infrastructure work.
+If you find them helpful, a star or mention is always appreciated.

-## Contact
+## Maintainer
-For questions or suggestions, reach out via [GitHub Issues](https://github.com/ITByteEnthusiast/devops-guide/issues).
+Developed and maintained by ITByteEnthusiast.